mkaszubowski/reefpoints/source/posts/2016-01-22-heroic-elixir-pipelines.md

 tags: elixir, best practices
 ---

-One small source of beauty in Elixir code is the pipe operator:
+One small source of beauty in Elixir code is the [pipe operator][pipe].
+It passes the expression on the left as the first argument to the function on the right:

 ```elixir
 1..100_000